typst-community/tytanic/docs/book/src/guides/test-sets.md

 regressions/issue-33
 ```

-The you can simply run `tt run` with the same expression and it will run only those tests.
+Then you can simply run `tt run` with the same expression and it will run only those tests.

-If you want to incldue or exclude various directories or tests by identifier you can use patterns.
+If you want to include or exclude various directories or tests by identifier you can use patterns.
-Let's you want to only run feature tests, you can a pattern like `c:features` or more correctly `r:^features`.
+Let's say you want to only run feature tests, you can a pattern like `c:features` or more correctly `r:^features`.

 If you run
 ```shell